jsmoriss/jsm-show-post-meta/README.md

 </ul>

 <blockquote>
-The original plugin code is from the <a href="https://wordpress.org/plugins/post-meta-inspector/">Post Meta Inspector"</a> plugin by Daniel Bachhuber and Automattic.
+The original code is from the <a href="https://wordpress.org/plugins/post-meta-inspector/">Post Meta Inspector</a> plugin by Daniel Bachhuber and Automattic.
 Improvements include better CSS for display boundaries, unserializing array values, and arrays shown as preformatted text.
 </blockquote>